 Here and there in the restaurant there are a few touches of whimsy, such as the 'hey dude' hands as table centre pieces, or the skateboard wall decorations, but for the most part there is very little to distract.

-Michael O'Hare's Man Behind The Curtain restaurant is like a gallery space where every hue and tint has been scrupulously erased, the better to focus on the only stars of this show: his culinary masterpieces.
+Michael O'Hare - the chef at Man Behind The Curtain restaurant - has created a gallery space where every hue and tint has been scrupulously erased, the better to focus on the only stars of this show: his culinary masterpieces.

 Even the waiters are dressed sombrely, all in black.
 Though thankfully this is offset by their cheerful dispositions, all of them uniformly committed to their cause, with that well-known northern hospitality enthusiastically on display.

-The first of the edible creations arrives - a Dali-esque langoustine, perched precariously on the requisite (non-edible) black telephone.
+The first of the edible creations arrives - a Dali-esque langoustine dish, perched precariously on the requisite (non-edible) black telephone.
 It is delicious.

 It is also a sign of what is to follow.
-As the subsequent courses alternate before us - sweetbreads, a crushed ice ensemble that defies explanation, amazing squab pigeon, that 'Great British Menu' fish dish - they resemble not so much courses in a menu, as a slideshow of artistic ingenuity!
+As the subsequent courses of The Man Behind The Curtain's menu alternate before us - sweetbreads, a crushed ice ensemble that defies explanation, amazing squab pigeon, that 'Great British Menu' fish dish - they resemble not so much courses in a menu, as a slideshow of artistic ingenuity!
 Each of the individual plates are vivid, captivating pieces of contemporary art.
 And tasty ones at that.